charliecalvert/CloudNotes/Assignments/BitlyInteractive.md

 ## Run Code and Tests {#run-code}

-It is probably a good idea to keep both the program and your unit tests running at all time.
+It is probably a good idea to keep both the program and your unit tests running at all times.
 To do this, you need to open two terminal windows.

 To get started: